ionic-team/ionic-io-docs/services/getting-started.md

 -----

-The Ionic Platform offers a range of powerful, hybrid-focused mobile backend services and tools to make it easy to build rich hybrid apps in a fraction of the time.
+The Ionic Platform offers a range of powerful, hybrid-focused mobile backend services and tools to make it easy to build beautiful, performant hybrid apps in an efficient timeframe.

 Follow this simple guide to getting started on the Ionic Platform: